-Children's lives in Victorian Elmbridge may seem unlike those today, but through these artefacts we can see similar experiences of home, play and school.
+Children's lives in Victorian Elmbridge may seem unlike those today, but through the items in this online exhibition we can see similar experiences of home, play and school.

 What do we mean by the Victorian era?
-The period is defined by the 64 year reign of Queen Victoria, from 1837 to1901.
-Life for a child born at the beginning of this period would have been different to one born at the end.
+The period is defined by the 64 year reign of Queen Victoria, from 1837 to 1901.
+Life for a child born at the beginning of this period would have been very different to one born at the end.

-During this time industrialisation led many families into towns and cities.
-Initially, there was a decline in living conditions, and workers had little political power to change unfair practices.
-However, by the end of the period life expectancy had increased by ten years, workers had organised into unions, and the right to vote had been partially extended.
+During this time, industrialisation led many families into towns and cities.
+Initially, living conditions generally declined, and workers had little political power to change unfair practices.
+By the end of the period, however, life expectancy had increased by ten years, workers had organised into unions, and the right to vote had been partially extended.

-By looking at the lives of children throughout this timeframe, we can see the radical changes that not only took place during the reign of Queen Victoria, but also since her death.
-Many aspects of everyday life, such as regularly attending church, have lessened since the nineteenth century, but it will be shown how certain childhood traits such as play have always had a place of the lives in children.
+By looking at the lives of children throughout this timeframe, we can see the radical changes that not only took place during the reign of Queen Victoria, but also in the years since her death.
+Many aspects of everyday life, such as regularly attending church, have lessened since the nineteenth century, but certain childhood traits such as play have always had a place of the lives in children.

 Before direct intervention by the state in the 1870s, many children only received a basic education.
-Schools were run on charitable basis by individuals that wanted to help educate the very poor.
+Schools were often run on charitable basis by individuals who wanted to help educate the very poor.

 Ragged Schools and Dame Schools were charitable organisations.
 Ragged Schools were larger than Dame Schools and were set up in industrial cities.
 Dame Schools were run by an individual female and were usually based in her home.
 Parents would give the teacher a small weekly fee for the education of their child.
-There were Dame Schools all over the local area; however, up to 1870 and the introduction of compulsory education, the teaching standards of Dame Schools varied significantly, from day care to good foundational education.
+There were Dame Schools all over the local area.

 A sampler is an example of needlework skills stitched into a piece of fabric.
 Victorian schoolgirls used samplers to learn and practice new needlework techniques.